pcafrica/hpc_for_data_science_2023-2024/assignment/README.md

 <img src="matrix_MPI.png" width="500">

 ## Visualization and performance testing
-- Demonstrate the solver's efficacy by plotting the computed solution grid.
+- Demonstrate the solver's efficacy by plotting the computed solution.
-- Assess the performance gains of the parallel solver compared to a serial implementation as the matrix size scales from small to very large (e.g., $n = 10$ to $n = 1000$).
+- Assess the performance gains of the parallel solver compared to a serial implementation as the matrix size scales from small to very large (e.g., $n = 8$ to $n = 1024$).

 ## Deliverables
 Submit your solution as a `.zip` file containing: